Kuramoto Orientation Diffusion Models

 The reverse generative process then performs desynchronization, leveraging learned periodic score functions to gradually reintroduce variability and reconstruct the image.
 The generation thus follows a hierarchical process, where the global structure is established first, and finer details are subsequently introduced, following a coarse-to-fine paradigm.
 We also propose a locally coupled variant of the model that aligns with the spatial correlations of image data.
 Due to the coherence imposed by synchronization, our model converges faster to the terminal distribution during the forward process, which in turn enables the reverse process to generate high-quality samples within fewer diffusion steps.
 To handle periodicity robustly, we employ periodicity-aware neural networks with sinusoidal embeddings and define forward transitions using wrapped Gaussian kernels.
 The score function is then estimated by sampling from these local transitions derived from the forward dynamics.

 Experiments on orientation-rich datasets, such as fingerprints, textures, and terrains, demonstrate that our Kuramoto orientation diffusion model consistently produces higher-fidelity images compared to standard diffusion baselines, often requiring fewer diffusion steps.
-Furthermore, our method achieves competitive results even on general image-generation benchmarks (\emph{e.g.}, CIFAR-10), highlighting its broader applicability beyond structured domains.
-Overall, this work bridges neural oscillation theory and modern score-based generative models, underscoring the potential of biologically inspired synchronization dynamics as structured priors, particularly beneficial for orientation-dense data.
+Furthermore, our method remains competitive even on general CIFAR-10 benchmarks.
+Beyond images, we also report results on Earth/climate datasets on the 2D sphere and on Navier–Stokes fluid velocity fields, where the synchronization prior aligns with natural periodicity and angular structure, delivering consistent gains.
+Overall, this work bridges neural oscillation theory and modern score-based generative models, underscoring the potential of biologically inspired synchronization dynamics as structured priors.